 That was a great hostel and value for money. it was like a palace.
 I always use Agoda.com for booking hotels/hostels. and sometimes I use AirBNB to book private accommodation.

 A taxi ride in the city will cost you around $5 to $10 (2KM to 5KM). food will cost the same $5 to $10 depending on your choice of meal, it can be higher.

 I bought a local SIM card with 1 GB of internet data which cost me $5 (but the internet didn’t work).
 A short tour to a national park in Lusaka will cost around $50 including entry fees to that park.

 There is nothing special in Lusaka, if you really like to explore Zambia then go to other parts of the country.
 Search on Google and find top adventurer places that can best suit your choice.

 Travel to Lusaka Zambia was one of my less enjoyable experiences during my travel journey.

 However, I only choose to visit Lusaka in Zambia because I was already tired and had visited many places in Kenya and Tanzania during my Africa trip.

 The first impression of Lusaka was a bad impression I got at the airport.
-After that, when I came to city I only found out that I can not record video in the city center.
+After that, when I came to the city I only found out that I can not record video in the city center.

-A taxi driver strictly advised me to not record video in city center in order to avoid arrest by the police. and lastly, it was hell expensive.
+A taxi driver strictly advised me to not record video in the city center in order to avoid arrest by the police. and lastly, it was hell expensive.
 Lusaka has nothing special.
 Please go to other places.

 Also, watch the videos I made during my visit to Lusaka, Zambia